Vegetable and fruit treats

 Treat is not food, but it can be anything that is rewarding for your dog or makes it excited.

-The chemicals present in fruits and vegetables are not always healthy for a GS.
-Foods like onion and garlic can cause hemolytic anemia in which the red blood cells start to burst.
-Fatal illnesses and conditions like these can cost you your dog’s life.
-Other problems associated with fruit and vegetable treats include gastrointestinal infections, vomiting, diarrhea, breathing problems, and much more.
+The chemicals present in fruits and vegetables are not always healthy for dogs.
+Foods like onions and garlic can cause hemolytic anemia, in which the red blood cells start to burst.
+Fatal illnesses and conditions like these can cost your dog’s life.
+Other problems associated with fruit and vegetable treats include gastrointestinal infections, vomiting, diarrhea’, breathing problems, and much more.

 Leave a Comment